MasonCompetitiveCyber/vindicta/README.md

 - [ ] Take file paths to monitor as user input from Form.
 Currently pressing `Shift 3` asks for path.
 Need to have a function to handle the input paths.

 #### Firewall
-- [x] Read Firewall configuration and display it on the app `Finished, but layout needs improvement`
+- [x] Read Firewall configuration and display it on the app
+- [ ] Add concurrency to update firewall once it is displayed
 - [ ] Add, delete, and edit Firewall rules from within the app
+- [ ] Clear redundant functions from previous commits `Will be fixed after fully-working code is pushed`

 #### Webserver
 - [ ] Read Web Server Logs and display it on the app